groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.2.7 =
+* ADDED DB status to system report.
+* FIXED typo in notice when changing a contacts email address.
+* FIXED Dashboard not loading if circle graph report is in closed position.

 = 1.2.6 =
 * ADDED progress bars to import/bulk delete tools to provide visual keys for progress.
 * ADDED Last broadcast Report in the dashboard.